-Self-Guided Walking Tour in Munster
+Self-Guided Walking Tour in Münster

 9 Stops 3.8 km ~2.1 hours

-Walking tour route map of Munster
+Walking tour route map of Münster Open interactive map

-Why Walk Munster?
+Why Walk Münster?
 A Self-Guided Tour

 Münster is a walking city in the most literal sense.
 The Altstadt is compact, almost entirely flat, and ringed by a car-free green belt that keeps traffic out of the old core.
 Everything on this loop sits within about a 20-minute walk, which means you spend your time looking at gabled facades and church towers instead of waiting at crosswalks.
 This is also the most bicycle-mad city in Germany, so you walk among thousands of bikes.
 Watch the cycle lanes and you will be fine.